Do Fish Learn to avoid Flies & Lures?

 Neil Wagener wrote an article in NZ Fisher #50.
 The basic premise of this article is that fish become conditioned to lures the more they see them and if they are hooked, landed and released during this process then the negative association is reinforced.
 The consequence for the angler is that fish become harder to catch because they become wary of lures.
-Wagener cites experiments conducted by Pure Fishing and independent researchers, as well as anecdotal evidence from local charter skippers, to support the hypothesis that fish become wary and harder to catch the more they see lures or are hooked on lures.
+Wagener cites experiments conducted by Pure Fishing and independent researchers, as well as anecdotal evidence from local charter skippers, to support the hypothesis that fish become wary and harder to catch the more they see flies and lures or are hooked on flies and lures.
 This apparently explains why kingfish around White Island and snapper in the Hauraki Gulf are now more difficult to catch than they were five years ago.
 The argument is well constructed and very persuasive.
-It could potentially hold true for flies as well as lures.
+It could potentially hold true.

 However, I’m not at all convinced that this is the case and I always am sceptical when research conducted by tackle companies is cited.
 Unfortunately much of this in house research is not conducted scientifically, it is hardly ever peer reviewed and rarely published in reputable scientific journals.
 When the tackle company research mentioned suggests that fish become wary and more lures are needed to counter this wariness then it does make you wonder whether there is an ulterior motive.